nv78/Anote/AI-Day/README.md

 ## About us
 Eden Chung: I'm a Computer Science student at Columbia University interested in the applications of AI and ML.
 I've done work in full stack development, mainly in Python and JavaScript (+ React).
 In my free time, I love to ski and play soccer.

+Liang Zhang: I'm a mathematics major with a minor in communication at Baruch University, currently studying machine learning with a focus on NLP and reinforcement learning.
+I have worked on projects involving the implementation of reinforcement learning algorithms and NLP.
+Additionally, I love running, calisthenics, and anime.